Pisaj: Plot

 After her parents are killed in a drive-by shooting, a young woman named Oui has no place else to go.
 She shows up at a printing house run by her Aunt Bua and is given the task of caring for her aunt's grandson, a young boy named Arm, a kid who sees ghosts.

-Oui suffers from hallucinations, brought on by the trauma of seeing her parents killed, and is taking medications.
+Oui has hallucinations, brought on by the trauma of seeing her parents killed, and is taking medications.
 And Aunt Bua is involved in some sort of mysticism, and keeps a strange shrine in the house.

 With the drug war by prime minister Thaksin Shinawatra as a subtext, many threads in this strange ghost story are somehow tied together.